-The canyons can also be green.
-Blyde River Canyon, in Mpumalanga, in eastern South Africa, the largest green canyon in the world.
-It is 26 km (16 mi) long and 800 meters (2625 ft) deep in places.
-The canyon is known for its mesmerizing rock formations, beautiful waterfalls and ancient "echo caves" that extend 24 miles (40 km) into the ground.
+Canyons can be green.
+Blyde River, in Mpumalanga, in eastern South Africa, is the largest green canyon in the world.
+It is 26 km (16 miles) long and 800 meters (2625 feet) deep in places.
+The canyon is known for its mesmerizing rock formations, beautiful waterfalls and ancient "echo caves" that go into the ground for 24 miles (40 km).

-The Ihlara Canyon meanders through the Cappadocia region of Turkey at a distance of 15 km (9,3 miles) with the Melendiz Creek flowing through its heart and bending around it 26 times.
+This canyon meanders through the Cappadocia region of Turkey for a distance of 15 km (9,3 miles) with the Melendiz stream flowing through its heart and circling it 26 times.
 Just a great place for a photo.
-But that's not all.
-More than 100 churches and 4000 cave dwellings have been carved from the volcanic rock of the canyon dating back to around the XNUMXth century AD.
+But that is not all.
+More than 100 churches and 4000 cave dwellings have been carved out of the volcanic rock of the canyon, dating back to around the XNUMXth century AD.

-The Cheddar Gorge in Somerset is the UK's largest gorge, with cliffs towering an impressive 450 feet (137 m) above the road.
+Located in Somerset, this is the largest gorge in the UK, with cliffs rising an impressive 450 feet (137 m) above the road.

-The Verdon Gorge is also called the Grand Canyon of Europe.
-Located in the heart of Provence in southeastern France, it is 25 kilometers (15,5 miles) long and has limestone cliffs that rise to 2 feet (296 m).
+It is also called the Grand Canyon of Europe.
+It is located in the heart of Provence in the southeast of France and is 25 km (15,5 miles) long.
+It has limestone cliffs that rise to a height of 2 feet (296 m).
 This is the largest canyon in Europe.
-Visitors have plenty of opportunities to go kayaking on the dazzling turquoise waters, swim in them, hike the countless trails and go birdwatching.
-The gorge is home to many birds of prey, including newly introduced vulture vultures.
+There are plenty of opportunities for visitors to kayak through the dazzling turquoise waters, swim in them, hike the countless trails and go bird watching.
+The gorge is home to a variety of birds of prey, including newly introduced vultures.

 On the subject: Twelve little-known 'twins' of iconic world landmarks

-The most famous canyon of all, of course, is the huge Grand Canyon of Arizona, which boasts stunning parameters - it is 446 km (277 mi) long, up to 29 km (18 mi) wide, and more than a mile deep in places.
-In addition, it is a really old "structure" with stones up to 1,8 billion years old.
+The most famous of all, of course, is Arizona's huge Grand Canyon, which boasts stunning dimensions: 446 km (277 miles) long, up to 29 km (18 miles) wide, and over a mile deep in places.
+In addition, this is a really old "building" with stones that are almost 1,8 billion years old.

 Fish River Canyon